SiliconLabs/peripheral_examples/series1/ldma/ldma_single_looped/readme.txt

   // Start next Transfer
   LDMA->SWREQ |= LDMA_CH_MASK;

+This example is based on the Reference Manual Section 7.4.3:
+Chapter: LDMA
+Section: Examples
+Subsection: Example #3

 How to Test:
 1) Update the kit's firmware from the Simplicity Launcher (if necessary)